Phonics and Reading: Nurturing Confidence from the Very Beginning

 How your child will benefit from ABC Reading Eggs' phonics approach

-ABC Reading Eggs is based on solid scientific research and developed by a team of educators with over 30 years of experience.
+ABC Reading Eggs has been developed by a team of educators with over 30 years of experience.

 The program teaches children to decode words into sounds, and encode sounds into words.
 This happens within a wide range of activities that feel like a game.
 This way, young learners stay engaged and motivated as they practise.